Thirisha-s/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ![image](https://user-images.githubusercontent.com/36288975/167908180-5fc9d589-1cb5-41f5-b2c8-927e04f5f387.png)

 By using three variable K-Map, we can get the simplified expression for next state, Qt+1t+1.
 The three variable K-Map for next state, Qt+1t+1 is shown in the following figure.
+RESULTS :

+All the flipflops are implementde using verilog and their functionality has been validated using their functional tables.
 ![image](https://user-images.githubusercontent.com/36288975/167908214-25b30a54-db20-4bcb-9385-5f93a1982a09.png)